-If a student is at a school function where there is a gun or weapon, they may be considered to be in possession of the gun or weapon if the principal believes the evidence shows that the student knew about the gun or weapon and chose to remain in the specific area where the gun or weapon is located.
-The student is expected to alert a school staff member or chaperone immediately.
+If a student is at any school-sponsored activity where there is a gun or weapon, they may be considered to be in possession of the gun or weapon, if the principal believes the evidence shows that the student knew about the gun or weapon and chose to remain in the specific area where the gun or weapon is located.
+The student is expected to alert school staff or a chaperone immediately.

-If a secondary student arrives at school or at a school function in a car that contains a gun or weapon, and the principal believes there is evidence that the student knew about the gun or weapon, then they will be considered to be in possession of the gun or weapon.
+If a secondary student arrives at school or any school-sponsored activity in a car that contains a gun or weapon, and the principal believes there is evidence that the student knew about the gun or weapon, then they will be considered to be in possession of the gun or weapon.